mangoseller/phase-viz/README.md

 ### Grokking Transformer

 - This is the transformer architecture featured in the paper [Progress measures for grokking via mechanistic interpretability](https://github.com/mechanistic-interpretability-grokking/progress-measures-paper/tree/main)
 - Note: `transformer_checkpoints_example` contains over 50 checkpoints, and can take 6-7 minutes to compute and render multiple metrics.
-Consider using CUDA if you have access to it.
+Consider using CUDA if you have access to a GPU.

 ```bash
 # Load the checkpoints